B-SwethaSusan/B-SwethaSusan/README.md

 - 👋 Hi, I’m @B-SwethaSusan
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning front end
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on AI agents
 - 📫 How to reach me susanswetha2@gmail.com

 <!---